ACINQ/eclair/docs/release-notes/eclair-v0.11.0.md

 This release includes an early prototype for [liquidity ads](https://github.com/lightning/bolts/pull/1153).
 Liquidity ads allow nodes to sell their liquidity in a trustless and decentralized manner.
-Every node advertizes the rates at which they sell their liquidity, and buyers connect to sellers that offer interesting rates.
+Every node advertises the rates at which they sell their liquidity, and buyers connect to sellers that offer interesting rates.

 The liquidity ads specification is still under review and will likely change.
 This feature isn't meant to be used on mainnet yet and is thus disabled by default.